Meet Nina. SHe loves nothing better than a sing and dance party with her friends!Continue reading

 Meet Opie.
 He’s a happy little fella who loves to curl up in your lap, so it’s a good thing he’s about the size of a big dog!

-Sunlight streamed through the tangled layers of conifer branches and cycad fronds to pierce the eternal twilight of the undergrowth.
+Sunlight streamed through the tangled layers of conifer branches and palm fronds to pierce the eternal twilight of the undergrowth.
 A cloud of tiny, reflective wings coiled like mist in the shaft of light, the thin whine of their hanging flight almost drowned by the whirring, buzzing, drumming, chirping of countless other unseen insects.
 Alien cries from leather-winged creatures called from above, answered and challenged by a cacophony of voices that clicked, whooped, hollered, whistled…any and every sound fighting to be heard through air so dense with foliage and humidity, constant moisture clung to the leaves and dripped to the black forest floor.

 Meet Rosie.
 She’s a bit shy, and might need a little encouragement to come closer.
 A few treats should do the trick.
 Before you know it she’ll be perfectly content to snuggle close and put her head on your lap. 🙂